Ultrasonically Cleaning Your Chain

 Because ultrasonic cleaners are powered by electricity, we can't recommend using flammable solvents in them like mineral spirits and denatured alcohol.
 Instead, choose water based (aqueous) cleaning solutions that are non flammable.
 When combined with heat these solutions clean extremely well with one exception: they aren't 100% effective in removing new, unoxidized grease from a new chain.
 If an aqueous solution is used in this situation a light film of grease will remain on the chain.

-To completely strip new grease and oil from a brand new chain we recommend using our container method with mineral spirits and denatured alcohol; from that point on the ultrasonic cleaner and aqueous cleaning solutions can't be beat.
+To completely strip new grease and oil from a brand new chain we recommend using our container method with mineral spirits and denatured alcohol; from that point on the ultrasonic cleaner and aqueous cleaning solutions can't be beaten.
 Note: if you live in an area that has banned mineral spirits, visit your LBS for a good quality citrus degreaser to use in the first step of our container method.
 No other type of solvent is advised for completely stripping new factory chain grease off a chain.

 In sum, a new chain out of the box should be cleaned with our container method and petroleum solvents before its first waxing; for all subsequent cleanings, use the ultrasonic cleaner with an aqueous based solution for an incredibly clean and fast chain.